brahma-adshonor/gohook/README.md

 2. inject jump code into target function, with carefully crafted binary instruction.
 3. implement trampoline function to enable calling back to the original function.

-It may seem risky and dangerous to perform operations like these at first glance, I can understand the concerns... but this is somehow common practice in c/c++ though, you can google it, search for "hot patching" something like that for more information.
+It may seem risky and dangerous to perform operations like these at first glance, but this is actually common practice in c/c++ though, you can google it, search for "hot patching" something like that for more information.

 ## Using gohook